maheshsabnis/TrainingApps/aspnetcore.md

 	- services.AddCors(policy), in ConfigureServices() method of Startup class
 	- app.UserCors("Policyname") in Configure() method of Startup Class
 		- Policyname is the policy configuration defined using AddCors() method

+5. The Identity with Tokens
+	- Microsoft.AspNetCore.Identity.UI
+		- Provodes Identity classed for User and Role Management
+	- Microsoft.AspNetCore.Identity.EntityFrameworkCore
+		- Provides an integration with EF core for Storing Users,Roles, information in SQLServer Database
+	- Microsoft.AspNetCore.Authentication.JwtBearer
+		- Provides JWT Authentication for APIs
+	- SYstem.IdentityModel.Tokens.Jwt
+		- Provides set of classed to create JWT
+	- IdentityDbContext
+		- CLass used to connect with database to map wth ASP.NET Identity Tables
+			- AspNetUsers, AspNetRoles, AspNetUsersInRoles, etc.
+		- IdentityUser
+			- Class mapped with AspNetUsers to store Application Users Information
+		- IdentityRole
+			- Class mapped with AspNetRoles to store Application Roles Information
+		- AspNetUsersInRoles
+			- Table to store Roles-To-Users mapping

 # Hands-on-Labs API